xxristoskk/curation_station/README.md

 Although this is a work in progress, the sample json file still works with the functions.py and curation_station.py scripts.

-Coming soon:
+**Coming soon**:

-Frontend gui for collaborative filtering.
-This will allow anyone to easily log in with their Spotify account and start making playlists.
+Frontend GUI for collaborative filtering.
+This will allow people to login with their Spotify account and start making playlists.

 Dashboard and jupyter notebook outlining the process of this project.